microsoft/language-server-protocol/_includes/types/uri.md

 Many of the interfaces contain fields that correspond to the URI of a document.
 For clarity, the type of such a field is declared as a `DocumentUri`.
 Over the wire, it will still be transferred as a string, but this guarantees that the contents of that string can be parsed as a valid URI.

-Care should be taken to handle encoded in URIs.
-Some clients (such as VS Code) may encode colons in drive letters while others do not.
-The following URIs should be considered equivalent and are both valid for clients and servers to use:
+Care should be taken to handle encoding in URIs.
+For example, some clients (such as VS Code) may encode colons in drive letters while others do not.
+The URIs below are both valid, but clients and servers should be consistent with the form they use themselves to ensure the other party doesn't interpret them as distinct URIs.
+Clients and servers should not assume that each other are encoding the same way (for example a client encoding colons in drive letters cannot assume server responses will have encoded colons).

 ```
 file:///c:/project/readme.md